As A US Permanent Resident, Can I Travel with a Green Card and No Passport?

 4. How Long can I Leave the US as a Permanent Resident?

-• As a US permanent resident, you can leave the US for up to 1 year and use your permanent resident card (Form I-551) to reenter the US.
+• As a US permanent resident, you can leave the US for up to 1 year and use your permanent resident card (Form I-551) to reenter the US, which directly addresses can a permanent resident travel outside the us.

 • However, once you’re out of the US for more than 6 months, you are eligible for additional immigrant inspection procedures.
 Immigration officials may question you to determine whether you have abandoned your green card based on your absence.
 Below, I’ll explain how a reentry permit can help in this situation.